-$L(\omega)$ is the window length in the time domain, $T = 2\pi/\omega$ and $t_n(\omega)$ is the center group travel time.
-Other workers refined the filtering to optimize the trade-off between interference from unwanted signals and loss of energy for the signal analyzed (e.g. Cara, 1973, Roult, 1974).
-In the frequency range with strong dispersion, TVF should probably be applied with caution to avoid biased estimates, if $t_n(\omega)$ are the predictions of a model.
-The technique has also found application in normal mode studies (e.g. Jobert and Roult, 1976; Roult et al., 1990; Roult and Romanowicz, 1984).
+$L(\omega)$ is the window length in the time domain, $T = 2\pi/\omega$ , and $t_n(\omega)$ is the center group travel time.
+Other workers refined the filtering to optimize the trade-off between interference from unwanted signals and loss of energy for the signal analyzed (e.g., Cara, 1973; Roult, 1974).
+At frequencies with strong dispersion, TVF should probably be applied with caution to avoid biased estimates, if $t_n(\omega)$ are the predictions of a model.

+The technique has also found application in normal mode studies (e.g., Jobert and Roult, 1976; Roult and Romanowicz, 1984; Roult et al., 1990).
 Our own experience is that the technique works best for seismograms with epicentral distances far away from 90° (Koptschalitsch, 1988).
-For epicentral distances near 90° , the close temporal succession of overtones and fundamental modes does not allow an effective suppression of overtones without significantly affecting fundamental mode frequencies by several μ Hz and Q by up to 20%.
-A topic of research still is why mean attenuation estimates for surface waves below 5mHz often disagree significantly with those obtained from mode studies.
+For epicentral distances near 90°, the close temporal succession of overtones and fundamental modes does not allow an effective suppression of overtones without significantly affecting fundamental mode frequencies by several microhertz and Q by up to 20%.
+A topic of research still is why mean attenuation estimates for surface waves below 5 mHz often disagree significantly with those obtained from mode studies.
 Durek and Ekström (1996) suggested that noise contamination in the much longer normal mode seismograms can bias Q estimates high.
-Roult and Clévédé (2000) have recently improved their time lapse technique to obtain more accurate mode Q data that are in agreement with those of others though the discrepancy to surface wave Q remains.
-We speculate that overtone interference contributes significantly to the discrepancy (Masters and Laske, 1997) and that some of this can be removed by time variable filtering.
-Figures can be found on the REM web page (http://mahi.ucsd.edu/Gabi/rem.html).
-For a more detailed discussion see also the paper by Romanowicz and Mitchell (2007) in this volume.
+Roult and Clévédé (2000) improved their time-lapse technique to obtain more accurate mode Q data that are in agreement with those of others though the discrepancy to surface wave Q remains.
+Our own unpublished experiments lead us to speculate that overtone interference may significantly bias mode Q estimate high, particularly for toroidal modes (Masters and Laske, 1997).